mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 situation according to the events.
 Bon Voyage!

 Traveller's Guide to the Universe
 An infinity of Traveller universes are possible.
-In one, no life exists but what is Terran-derived; in another, no life ever gains ascendance over more than its own star system.
+In one, no life exists but what is [[Terra|Terran]]-derived; in another, no life ever gains ascendance over more than its own star system.
 Countless other possibilities are available to the fertile imagination.
 In order to more completely describe events and possibilities in Traveller, one universe has been selected and more fully explored.
 This universe provides a large-scale consistent background against which any number of situations and